RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

 .. _job rstudio:

-Rstudio
+RStudio
 -------

-There a few ways to run Rstudio.
+There a few ways to run RStudio.

 1. **Windows users**

    This method usually works for users who connect to the cluster using `MobaXterm <https://mobaxterm.mobatek.net/>`_.

-   Once  logged in, claim an interactive session, load rstudio and R modules and start ``rstudio``:
+   Once  logged in, claim an interactive session, load RStudio and R modules and start ``rstudio``:

    .. code-block:: console